-- 1. Open an IE browser, then log in to KX III. - 2.
-Click More Information on the first JavaTM security warning. - 3.
+- 1. Open a browser, then log in to KX III. - 2.
+Click More Information on the first warning. - 3.
 Click View Certificate Details on the More Information dialog.
 You are prompted to install the certificate.
 Follow the wizard steps.

-Note: If you are not prompted by the browser, manually select Tools > Internet Options to open the Internet Options dialog.
+Note: If you are not prompted by the browser, manually select the Settings or Options for your browser, and import the certificate.
+The following example shows the IE > Tools > Internet Options method.